 Hopefully you can avoid them before your travel to Europe and learning the hard way.
-Crime against tourists is not an often discussed topic in the news, because these crimes are usually not reported.
-That is because even if you file a report with the local police, you will likely be safe at home and unable to follow through with the charges, if any are ever pressed.
+Crime against tourists is not an often discussed topic in the news.
+That’s because these crimes are usually not reported.
+Even if you file a report with the local police, you will likely be safe at home.
+You will be unable to follow through with the charges, if any are ever pressed.

 The most common crimes against tourists are pick pocketing and mugging.
 Pick pockets can be just about anyone around you.
-Strangers in a foreign country might talk to you and seem very nice, but when you leave them and hit the next shop, you find that you are missing your wallet.
+Strangers in a foreign country might talk to you and seem very nice.
+But when you leave them and hit the next shop, you find that you are missing your wallet.

 Other criminals might actually hang around inside currency exchange agencies watching to see how much money people are exchanging.
 Those who exchange thousands of dollars at one time are the most likely to be mugged as soon as they leave.

 Areas heavily populated by tourists are also targeted by pick pockets and muggers.
 The best way to avoid these types of crimes is to simply stay away from other tourists.
 Instead of visiting the normal tourist attractions, submerse yourself in the culture of the country that you are visiting by going to local shops and restaurants where tourists do not typically frequent.
 You should also avoid bars, night clubs, and secluded areas with few by standers.

 Although money can be a prime motivator for crime, passports are often even more likely to be stolen than your valuables.
-Passports can be altered by the simple changing of a picture, and a way out of the country and into America can be a major reason for crime in some areas.
+Passports can be altered by the simple changing of a picture.
+A way out of the country and into America can be a major reason for crime in some areas.

-The best way to avoid these types of crimes is to be completely familiar with typical prices and the exchange rates between US dollars and Euros or the national currency.
+The best way to avoid these types of crimes is to be completely familiar with typical prices.
+Also nd the exchange rates between US dollars and Euros or the national currency.
 If you are aware that a shop owner is trying to haggle you out of more money that something is worth, you will be able to call them on it and pay a lower, more reasonable price.